In previous posts, we shared some tips on treating lower body eczema like foot eczema, but are you or a loved one suffering from behind knee eczema?

 Although the process can be daunting and difficult, food challenges are really the only way to accurately prove a food allergy exists.
 Allergy testing can produce false negatives and false positives that only set back treatment.

 To learn how to start an elimination diet, check out our blog post: Have Success with Our Eczema Elimination Diet.
-Karen Fischer’s The Eczema Diet Book is also a great resource for healing from within and potentially healing your behind the knee eczema for good.
+Karen Fischer’s The Eczema Detox is also a great resource for healing from within and potentially healing your behind the knee eczema for good.